simongroenewolt/AS3Futures/README.md

 		... and some other bits and pieces
 	}

-By returning a Future from a method I am saying that this method perform an asynchronous operation.
+By returning a Future from a method I am saying that this method performs an asynchronous operation.
 And yes we have just lost static typing, but lets not get into a heated hand waving, foot stomping debate about it.

 	public class ServerClient
 	{